bckohan/learn-python/docs/source/module1.rst

 language and then compile it into a web page or a PDF.

-The documentation for this course - the words you are reading right now - is written in a markup language called reStructuredText_ and built using Sphinx_.
-Sphinx_ is a Python_ package used throughout the Python_ ecosystem to turn markup into compiled documentation for the web, PDFs or other formats.
-As you proceed through this course you will be running Sphinx_ (using the course's own `doc` command) to build the documentation as you complete gateway assignments to track your progress!
+The documentation for this course - the words you are reading right now - is written in a markup language called reStructuredText_ and built using sphinx-doc_. sphinx-doc_ is a Python_ package used throughout the Python_ ecosystem to turn markup into compiled documentation for the web, PDFs or other formats.
+As you proceed through this course you will be running sphinx-doc_ (using the course's own `doc` command) to build the documentation as you complete gateway assignments to track your progress!

 .. note::

-   You will often encounter Python_ package documentation hosted on https://readthedocs.org which is a free service that builds and hosts Sphinx_ documentation for open source projects.
+   You will often encounter Python_ package documentation hosted on https://readthedocs.org which is a free service that builds and hosts sphinx-doc_ documentation for open source projects.

 The tables below list the most relevant and markup languages and documentation build tools.